tessgard/MERN-app-frontend/README.md

 # BCMA
-## Ballarat Centre of Music and the Arts
+## Ballarat Centre of Music and the Arts Website

 This is our final assignment as Coder Academy Students.
 We have built a MERN stack application for the Ballarat Centre of Music and the Arts.
 Our aim was to create a full CRUD application that would act as a CMS for our client.